 What Is Separation Pay?

-Separation pay is the additional compensation given to employees at the time of their dismissal from the company.
+Separation pay, also known as severance pay, is the additional compensation given to employees at the time of their dismissal from the company.
 The purpose of the separation pay is to assist the employees financially during their adjustment period from termination until they find new employment.

 1. According to the Labor Code

-The Labor Code lists the following authorized causes2 to justify an employee’s termination:
+The Labor Code lists the following authorized causes1 to justify an employee’s termination:

 - Installation of labor-saving devices: There is the introduction of a new machine, equipment, or automation devices for economic reasons such as efficiency and cutting business costs, and termination of employees is the only option available.

-- Redundancy: There are extra positions or services that are unnecessary to operate the business.
+- Redundancy: Some extra positions or services are unnecessary to operate the business.

 - Closing or cessation of business operations: There is a decision by the management to close or cease operations.

-- Disease: The employee is suffering from an incurable disease and continued employment is detrimental to his/her health and to the health of other employees.
+- Disease: The employee suffers from an incurable illness, and continued employment is detrimental to his/her health and other employees’ health.

 2. According to the Supreme Court